exida-Innovation/silstat-api-docs/docs/docs/tutorial-basics/getting-started.md

 ---

-## ⚙️ Step 2: Make Your First API Call
+## ⚙️ Step 2: Accessing the API

 ---

+### 🖥️ Option A: Use the CLI (Curl or PowerShell)

+For quick testing or scripting, you can use standard command-line tools like Curl or PowerShell to interact with our API directly.
+This allows you to make authenticated requests, inspect responses, and automate workflows without writing application code.

 ### Using Curl